raylutz/audit-engine-docsite/docs/user-guide/Glossary.md

 **Ballot Style Masters --** PDF files in "searchable" format that are normally sent to the ballot printer company for printing of ballots in their final useable form.
 These files are used by AuditEngine to simplify the process of "Mapping" the ballot styles to provide the location of each active target oval or rectangle which is darkened by the voter to express their voting intent.

 **Cast Vote Record (CVR) --** A data file or set of files that provides the outcome of an election, typically broken down to the individual ballot.
 For ES&S ballots, the CVR is typically a set of Excel spreadsheet files, where each record is an individual ballots.
-For the more recent Dominion voting systems, the CVR uses a variant of the NIST CVR "Common Data Format" and is a set of JSON files.
+For the more recent Dominion voting systems, the CVR uses a variant of the NIST CVR "Common Data Format" and is a set of JSON files or sometimes CSV (comma separated values) files.
 ES&S also uses this term for the pdf file that are the summary of the voting system evaluation of the vote on that ballot, and so we call these "CVR PDF files" while the spreadsheets are "CVR Spreadsheets."

 **Dominion Voting Systems (Dominion) -- **A major voting system vendor with approximately 37% of the market.